alazaroc/blog-web-code/_posts/2022-06-04-aws-security-hub-deep-dive.md

 On the Summary page:

 - Security standards show you your security score (total and by standard), and the resources with the most failed security checks
-- Findings by Region summarizes the number of active findings for each severity across Regions.
+- Findings by Region summarize the number of active findings for each severity across Regions.
 The counts only include findings that have a workflow status of NEW or NOTIFIED.
 - Insights: An AWS Security Hub insight is a collection of related findings.
 It identifies a security area that requires attention and intervention.

 ![security-hub-3](security-hub-3.png){:class="border"}